-Ratio of remuneration of each Director to the median remuneration of the employees and percentage increase in the remuneration is as follows:
+Ratio of remuneration of each director to the median remuneration of the employees and percentage increase in the remuneration is as follows:

 SI.
-No. Name of the Directors Designation Ratio of remuneration to median remuneration of the Company % increase in the remuneration of Directors 1.
+No. Name of the Directors Designation Ratio of % increase in remuneration to the median remuneration remuneration of of Directors the Company 1.
 Mr. Nitesh Shetty Managing Director 46 0.0% 2.
 Mr. L. S Vaidyanathan Executive Director 26 0.0% 3.
 Mr. Ashwini Kumar Executive Director 8 0.0%

 - i.
-The median remuneration of Directors during the financial year was Rs.
-355,776 (Rupees Three Lakhs Fifty Five Thousand Seven Hundred and Seventy Six Only) - ii.
-The percentage increase in the remuneration for the year ended 31st March, 2019 to the Key Managerial Personnel (other than Directors) namely, Company Secretary & Chief Compliance Officer and Chief Financial Officer is 0%. - iii.
-The median remuneration of employees during the financial year 2018-19 was Rs.
-7,22,532 (Rupees Seven Lakhs Twenty Two Thousand Five Hundred and Thirty Two Only).
+The median remuneration of Directors during the financial year was 355,776 (Rupees Three Lakhs Fifty Five Thousand Seven Hundred and Seventy Six Only) - ii.
+The percentage increase in the remuneration for the year ended 31st March, 2019 to the Key Managerial Personnel (other than Directors) namely, Company Secretary & Chief Compliance Officer and Chief Financial Officer is 0 %. - iii.
+The median remuneration of employees during the financial year 2018-19 was 7,22,532 (Rupees Seven Lakhs Twenty Two Thousand Five Hundred and Thirty Two Only).
 Hence, there is no increase in the percentage of median remuneration of employees. - iv.
 The number of permanent employees on the rolls of the Company as on 31st March, 2019 was 90. - v.
 Independent Directors of the Company are not being paid any remuneration apart from the sitting fee for attending the Board and the Committee Meetings.